vivianmiranda/cocoa3_testing/README.md

 The accurate computation of many CMB and large-scale-structure data vectors requires high `AccuracyBoost` values in CAMB.
 However, this parameter is particularly inefficient, causing an exponential increase in CAMB's runtime.
 This issue has been frequent enough that we provide below a simple but partial remedy.

 The underlying reason for `AccuracyBoost` inefficiency is that this flag raises the required accuracy of multiple modules in CAMB.
-The appropriate boost should be adjusted until the $\chi^2$ of the adopted experiments remain stable.
-To achieve that, not all CAMB modules need a raise the boost factor by the same ammount.
+The appropriate boost must be fine-tuned until the $\chi^2$ of the adopted experiments remain stable.
+However, we do not need to raise the boost factor in all CAMB modules by the same amount to achieve such stability.
 The Python function `set_accuracy`,  located in the file `$ROOTDIR/external_modules/code/CAMB/camb`, can be modified for a more fine-tuned change to CAMB accuracy.

-Below is an example of possible modifications for Simons Obervatory likelihood:
+Below is an example of possible modifications:

     def set_accuracy(self, AccuracyBoost=1., lSampleBoost=1., lAccuracyBoost=1., DoLateRadTruncation=True):
         #COCOA: BEGINS